abgros/stalloc/README.md

 Note that Stalloc uses a fixed amount of memory.
 If it ever runs out, it could result in your program crashing immediately.

-There are two main ways to use this library:
+There are three main ways to use this library:

 ## With the allocator API
 ```rs